std66/TomiSoft.Printing.Thermal.AndroidQ2Pos/README.md

 Tested with an Android Q2 device with 1 GiB RAM, running Android 6.0 / API 23, targeting .NET 8.
 Available for Android only, even though the IQ2ThermalPrinter interface is available for all platforms.

+## Where is the NuGet package
+I didn't set up CI/CD pipeline for this repo.
+Maybe I will in the future, maybe not.
+Pull in this project into your solution.

 ## Setting up
 Initialize the binding in your MAUI application, in file Platforms/Android/MainActivity.cs